 A social network is an online platform that typically allows users to communicate with each other and interact in a virtual environment.
 A social network may serve as a platform for sharing opinions and experiences or allow online communities to provide personal or business-related information.
 Facebook enables users to create private profiles, upload photos, and connect via friend requests.

-The operating company of Facebook is Facebook, Inc., 1 Hacker Way, Menlo Park, CA 94025, USA.
-If a data subject lives outside the United States or Canada, the controller for personal data processing is Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+The operating company of Facebook is Meta Platforms, Inc., 1 Meta Way, Menlo Park, CA 94025, USA.
+If a data subject lives outside the United States or Canada, the controller for personal data processing is Meta Platforms Ireland Limited, Merrion Road, Dublin 4, D04 X2K5, Ireland.

 If the data subject is logged into Facebook at the same time, Facebook recognizes on each visit to our website which specific subpage is being visited.
 This information is collected by the Facebook component and assigned to the data subject's Facebook account.
 If the data subject clicks a Facebook button on our website (e.g., the "Like" button) or leaves a comment, Facebook assigns this information to the personal Facebook account of the data subject and stores this personal data.